 What is a dilapidations survey?

-The survey can happen while you are still in occupation (typically in the final 6–12 months of the lease) or after you have vacated.
-If you have a schedule of condition attached to your lease — a photographic record of the state of the property when you took it on — the surveyor must take this into account.
+The survey can happen while you are still in occupation (typically in the final 6 to 12 months of the lease) or after you have vacated.
+If you have a schedule of condition attached to your lease, a photographic record of the state of the property when you took it on, the surveyor must take this into account.
 Items that were already in poor condition at the start cannot be claimed against you.

 What does a dilapidations report typically include?